Encore un soir (album): Commercial performance

-In Canada, the album debuted at number one, selling 60,175 copies, including 57,085 in Quebec alone.
-It became Dion's fifteenth number-one album in Canada.
+In Canada, the album debuted at number one with 60,175 copies sold, including 57,085 in Quebec.
+It became Dion's 15th number-one album in Canada.
 It also topped the chart in Quebec.
-In the first week in Quebec, Encore un soir sold three times more copies than the rest of ninety-nine albums inside the Quebec Top 100 Albums Chart.
-Encore un soir stayed at number one in the second week in Canada and Quebec, selling 20,000 copies (18,797 in Quebec alone).
-In the third week in Canada, Encore un soir remained at number one selling 11,000 copies (12,000 in total consumption units).
-With Encore un soir Dion achieved her longest run at number one in Canada since 2007's Taking Chances.
-In the fourth week, Encore un soir slipped to third place, despite maintaining its hold as the number-one best-seller of the week, with 5,400 copies purchased.
-The albums at number one and two generated more streams in the week as Billboards Canadian Albums Chart became a consumption chart and includes also on-demand streaming.
+In its first week in Quebec, Encore un soir sold three times more copies than the remaining 99 albums in the Quebec Top 100 Albums Chart.
+The album stayed at number one in the second week in Canada and Quebec with 20,000 copies sold (18,797 in Quebec).
+In the third week in Canada, Encore un soir remained at number one with 11,000 copies sold (12,000 total consumption units).
+With Encore un soir, Dion achieved her longest run at number one in Canada since 2007's Taking Chances.
+In the fourth week, the album slipped to number three, although it remained the week's best-selling album with 5,400 copies purchased.
+The albums at number one and two generated more streams that week, as Billboards Canadian Albums Chart became a consumption chart that also includes on-demand streaming.

-In the fifth week, Encore un soir fell to number five on Billboards Canadian Albums Chart and slipped from the top to number three on the Canadian Albums Sales Chart.
+In the fifth week, Encore un soir fell to number five on Billboards Canadian Albums Chart and slipped from number one to number three on the Canadian Albums Sales Chart.
 The next week, the album fell to number six on the Canadian Albums Chart but rose to number two on the Sales Chart.
-In the seventh week, it fell to number ten on the Canadian Albums Chart and number seven on the Sales Chart, selling 3,153 copies.
-After seven weeks, the album has sold 108,846 copies in Canada, including 102,858 units in Quebec alone.
-In the eight week, it fell to number thirteen on the Canadian Albums Chart and rose to number six on the Sales Chart.
-The next week, Encore un soir fell to number twenty-six on the Canadian Albums Chart and number sixteen on the Sales Chart.
-In the tenth week, it fell to number thirty-two on the Canadian Albums Chart and number nineteen on the Sales Chart.
-In Quebec, after nine weeks at the top, Encore un soir fell to number four.
-As of 2 December 2016, the album has sold 127,700 copies in pure sales in Canada.
-Encore un soir became the eight best-selling album of 2016 in Canada, with sales of 140,000 units (134,000 in pure sales).
+In the seventh week, it fell to number 10 on the Canadian Albums Chart and number seven on the Sales Chart, selling 3,153 copies.
+After seven weeks, the album had sold 108,846 copies in Canada, including 102,858 in Quebec.
+In the eighth week, it fell to number 13 on the Canadian Albums Chart and rose to number six on the Sales Chart.
+The next week, Encore un soir fell to number 26 on the Canadian Albums Chart and number 16 on the Sales Chart.
+In the 10h week, it fell to number 32 on the Canadian Albums Chart and number 19 on the Sales Chart.
+In Quebec, after nine weeks at number one, Encore un soir fell to number four.
+As of 2 December 2016, the album had sold 127,700 pure sales in Canada.
+Encore un soir became the eighth best-selling album of 2016 in Canada with 140,000 units sold (134,000 pure sales).